davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 This repository also includes the supplementary figures and tables of the review article.
 The supplementary tables can be downloaded from [here](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Tables.xlsx).
 These tables and the supplementary figures are also shown below.

-#### Supplementary Figure S1
+## Supplementary Figures

 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S1.png)
 **Supplementary Figure S1.** Statistics for BCFtools.
 For each condition replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
 The average and the standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
 Different threshold values for the minor allele frequency (MAF) were chosen as shown above.

-#### Supplementary Figure S2
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S2.png)
 **Supplementary Figure S2.** Statistics for RED-ML.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
 The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; and E) and F) average percentage of RES in Alu.
 Different values for the detection threshold were chosen as shown above.

-#### Supplementary Figure S3
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S3.png)
 **Supplementary Figure S3.** Statistics for REDItools2.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
 The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen as shown above.

-#### Supplementary Figure S4
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S4.png)
 **Supplementary Figure S4.** Statistics for SPRINT.
 For each condition, replicate samples (n = 3) were processed individually keeping RNA editing sites (RES) absent in the HEK293T cell line.
 The average and standard error of the mean are reported for each one of the measurements included: A) and B) average number (#) of total RES; C) and D) average percentage (%) of RES in REDIportal; E) and F) average percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen as shown above.

-#### Supplementary Figure S5
 ![](https://github.com/davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/blob/main/Supplementary_Figure_S5.png)
 **Supplementary Figure S5.** Statistics for JACUSA2.
 For each condition, replicate samples (n = 3) were merged into one sample excluding RNA editing sites (RES) not present in the three replicates and present in the HEK293T cell line.
 Different measurements are reported: A) and B) total number (#) of RES; C) and D) percentage (%) of RES in REDIportal; E) and F) percentage of RES in Alu regions.
 Different threshold values for the number of supporting reads were chosen.

-#### Supplementary Table S1
+#### Supplementary Tables

 **Table S1**.
 Main features of 10 tools.
 The ease of installation section is based on our experience installing each tool and its required software products and tools.
 It is subjective, yet it should give an overview of how much effort and time are required to install a particular tool.
 The date of the latest version section is based on the date provided on the GitHub or website of each tool.
 | **Category** 	| **REDItools2** 	| **GIREMI** 	| **RES-Scanner2** 	| **RNAEditor** 	| **JACUSA2** 	| **SPRINT** 	| **RESIC** 	| **RDDpred** 	| **RED-ML** 	| **DeepRed** 	|
 |:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|
 | **Required software products and tools** 	| HTSlib, SAMtools, MPI implementation (In parallel version) 	| HTSlib, SAMtools, R 	| Python >= v3.3, Pysam, BWA, SOAPnuke, JAVA, PILON, BLAT 	| BWA, Picard tools (v1.119), GATK (v3.7), BLAT, Pysam, BEDtools, Python-Qt5, Matplotlib, NumPy, Java (v8) 	| JACUSA2Helper (R package) 	| BWA, SAMtools 	| Bowtie, SAMtools 	| SAMtools, BCFtools, BAMtools, WEKA 	| SAMtools, Perl modules 	| MATLAB 	|